 In animal studies, synthetic protamine variants, not available for clinical use, were effective in reversing the anticoagulant effects of LMWH, and are reported to be less toxic than protamine.13,49,98,99

 Heparins are large electronegative xenobiotics that are rapidly complexed by the electropositive protamine, forming an inactive salt.
 Heparin is an indirect anticoagulant, requiring a cofactor.
 This cofactor, AT, was formerly called AT III.
 Heparin alters the stereochemistry of AT, thereby catalyzing the subsequent inactivation of thrombin and other clotting factors.38 Only about one-third of an administered dose of UFH binds to AT, and this fraction is responsible for most of its anticoagulant effect.4,64 Low-molecular-weight heparin has a reduced ability to inactivate thrombin as a result of lesser AT binding, but the smaller fragments of LMWH inactivate factor Xa almost as well as the larger molecules of UFH, allowing for equivalent efficacy.
-Immunoelectrophoretic studies demonstrate that because of the net positive charge of protamine, it has a greater affinity for heparin than heparin for AT, producing a dissociation of the heparin–AT complex and favoring a protamine–heparin complex.83 This complex is removed by the reticuloendothelial system.3 The ability of protamine to bind to LMWH is limited by the smaller chain length and ...
+Immunoelectrophoretic studies demonstrate that because of the net positive charge of protamine, it has a greater affinity for heparin than heparin for AT, producing a dissociation of the heparin–AT complex and favoring a protamine–heparin complex.83 This complex is removed by the reticuloendothelial system.3 The ability of protamine to bind to LMWH is limited ...